What you will learn

 - Equestrian volunteers

-This online Equestrian Basic Safeguarding Awareness course provides a comprehensive overview of safeguarding children and adults in an equestrian setting and is suitable for anyone, whether paid or volunteering who is involved in equestrian activities and may come into contact with susceptible individuals.
+This online Equestrian Basic Safeguarding Awareness course provides a comprehensive overview of safeguarding children and adults in an equestrian setting and is suitable for anyone working or volunteering at a yard or at an event or for those who are taking part or are bringing children along to participate.
+You could be the blacksmith, the groom, the entries secretary, a committee member, parent volunteer etc.

 Certification